halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

     .. image:: images/BL00-Install.gif
         :alt: Install Blender Add-on

-#.Import the JSON data into Blender
+#.
+Import the JSON data into Blender

    *.
 Press 'a' to select all, then press 'x' and click the delet button to clear the default elements.
    *.
 Go to the File menu and select "TrackerJack AE Tracking Data (.json)" via the import command.